Daniel-Diaz/HaTeX/README.md

 # HaTeX ReadMe

-HaTeX is a Haskell library that implements the LaTeX syntax.
+HaTeX is a Haskell library that implements the *LaTeX syntax*.

 Check a list of examples of usage in the [examples](Examples/) directory.
 A good starting point may be [simple.hs](Examples/simple.hs).